ARYAN-SUJAY-Tech/AWSAI-IIITB_Coders/README.md

 # AWSAI-IIITB_Coders

-AWSAI – AI Misconfiguration Assistant
+# AWSAI - AI Misconfiguration Assistant

-AWSAI is an intelligent system designed to help users understand, diagnose, and resolve AWS configuration issues using AI-powered analysis and structured explanations.
+AWSAI is a system designed to help users understand, diagnose, and resolve AWS configuration issues using intelligent analysis and structured explanations.

+---

-Overview
+## Overview

-Cloud configuration errors are one of the most common causes of service outages and security vulnerabilities.
-This project provides an intelligent assistant that analyzes AWS error messages, identifies root causes, and suggests corrective actions in a clear and structured manner.
+Cloud configuration errors are among the most common causes of system failures and security vulnerabilities.
+This project provides an intelligent assistant that analyzes AWS error messages, identifies root causes, and recommends corrective actions in a clear and structured manner.

+---

-Key Features
+## Features

-Intelligent classification of AWS errors
+- Intelligent classification of AWS errors

-Rule-based issue identification
+- Rule-based issue identification

-AI-generated explanations and recommendations
+- AI-generated explanations and recommendations

-Clean and intuitive user interface
+- Clean and intuitive user interface

-User authentication and session handling
+- User authentication and history tracking

-History of previously analyzed issues

-System Workflow

-User provides an AWS error or configuration issue

-The system classifies the issue type

-A structured prompt is generated

-An AI model analyzes the issue

-A clear explanation and fix are presented
+---

-Technology Stack
+## Technology Stack

-Frontend: Streamlit
+- Frontend: Streamlit

-Backend: Python
+- Backend: Python

-AI Engine: OpenAI API
+- AI Engine: OpenAI API

-Database: SQLite
+- Database: SQLite

+---

-Project Structure
+## Project Structure

 aws-ai-misconfig/
-│

 ├── app.py

 ├── database.py

 ├── ai_clients.py

 ├── prompts.py

 ├── requirements.txt

+---

-Security Considerations
+## Security

-Sensitive information is never hard-coded
+- Sensitive data is never hard-coded

-API keys are stored securely using environment variables
+- API keys are stored securely using environment variables

-User credentials are securely handled in the database
+- User credentials are stored securely in the database

+---

-Summary
+## Summary

 This project demonstrates how AI can simplify cloud troubleshooting by combining automation, intelligent reasoning, and a clean user interface.
-It serves as a practical solution for developers dealing with AWS configuration challenges.
+It serves as a practical solution for developers dealing with AWS configuration challenges